On the efficient numerical computation of covariant Lyapunov vectors

+The purpose of the two transient phases of the GC algorithm is to give the computed subspaces sufficient time to converge to the relevant filtration/splitting subspaces: $G_i\to\Gamma_i^-$ during the forward transient phase, and $C_i\to\Omega_i$ during the backward transient phase.
+The CLVs are computed between times $A'$ and $B'$, indicated in Fig.~\ref{fig:phases}, during which we can rely on the accuracy of these CLVs.
+However, if the length of the transient phases is too short, then the computed subspaces will not have converged yet, so the accuracy of the computed CLVs will be poor for a short time after $A'$ and before $B'$ while these subspaces are still converging (which they continue doing as they dynamically evolve).
+Avoiding this issue is the motivation behind the methods we introduce later on in Sect.~\ref{sec:converge}, which ensure that the transient phases for a particular computation are only terminated once the relevant subspaces have converged.

-Since the number $m$ of distinct LEs is not known a priori, numerical methods for evaluating LEs \cite{BenettinEtAl1980,BenettinEtAl1980a,Skokos2010} typically compute a spectrum of $N$ possibly non-distinct (or degenerate) LEs,
+Since the number $m$ of distinct LEs is not known a priori, numerical methods for evaluating LEs \cite{BenettinEtAl1980a,BenettinEtAl1980,Skokos2010} typically compute a spectrum of $N$ possibly non-distinct (or degenerate) LEs,

 where the value of each distinct LE $\lambda_i$ from \eqref{eq:spec} appears precisely $\dim\Omega_i$ times in the non-distinct spectrum \eqref{eq:nonspec}.
 Since the multiplicity of each LE in \eqref{eq:nonspec} is $\dim\Omega_i$, the number and dimensions of the splitting subspaces $\Omega_i$ is straightforward to determine from knowledge of the degeneracies in the LE spectrum and their multiplicities.
 Additionally, the number and dimensions of the filtration subspaces $\Gamma_i^-$ are easily determined using \eqref{eq:relation}.
 Since our numerical investigation focuses on autonomous Hamiltonian systems, we note that the non-distinct LE spectrum for such systems has the following symmetry: $\chi_j=-\chi_{N-j+1}$ for $j=1,\dots,N$.
-It follows that the middle pair of LEs for autonomous Hamiltonian systems are zero, i.e.\ $\chi_n=\chi_{n+1}=0$, where $n=N/2$ is the number of degrees of freedom ($N$ is even for such systems).
+Furthermore, for any differentiable flow on a compact manifold, an orbit which does not terminate at a fixed point has at least one vanishing LE \cite{BenettinEtAl1980a,Haken1983}.
+Therefore, the middle pair of LEs for an autonomous Hamiltonian system is zero, i.e.\ $\chi_n=\chi_{n+1}=0$, where $n=N/2$ is the number of degrees of freedom ($N$ is even for such systems).